-11.23 These policies refer to health, social and community facilities, as covered by the following Use Classes:
+11.24 These policies refer to health, social and community facilities, as covered by the following Use Classes:

-C2 D1(110)

-D2 - community centres only.

-- 11.24 Communities should have access to an appropriate range of health, social and community facilities.
-The provision of these can be an important element in creating sustainable communities and improving the quality of life for existing and new residents. - 11.25 As a key concept of the original masterplan for the town, health, social and community facilities in Stevenage were provided locally, within walking distance of residents.
+- C2 - D1(104) - D2 community centres only. - 11.25 Communities should have access to an appropriate range of health, social and community facilities.
+The provision of these can be an important element in creating sustainable communities and improving the quality of life for existing and new residents. - 11.26 As a key concept of the original masterplan for the town, health, social and community facilities in Stevenage were provided locally, within walking distance of residents.
 Policy HC1 seeks to protect this concept.
-Where a need still exists for these facilities, it is important that they are retained, or replaced, either within the development proposal or in a suitable alternative location. - 11.26 In some instances, it may be appropriate to consolidate existing health, social or community facilities, in line with locational requirements, and where it can be demonstrated that this would provide an improved service for residents. - 11.27 In terms of healthcare, it is recognised that some GP practices are already working at, or above capacity.
+Where a need still exists for these facilities, it is important that they are retained, or replaced, either within the development proposal or in a suitable alternative location. - 11.27 In some instances, it may be appropriate to consolidate existing health, social or community facilities, in line with locational requirements, and where it can be demonstrated that this would provide an improved service for residents. - 11.28 In terms of healthcare, it is recognised that some GP practices are already working at, or above capacity.
 To help address this, planning permission was granted in June 2014 for a replacement doctor's surgery in Shephall.
 This will be built at the western end of the Ridlins Playing Fields.
-Policy HC5 continues to safeguard this site for healthcare uses. - 11.28 It is important to ensure that the standard of health, social and community provision is maintained in new developments, to provide for their own needs.
-It is recognised that facilities can only be reasonably expected to be provided where the development is of sufficient scale to support such facilities.
-Account will be taken of the level of existing services and an assessment made of the level of new services required as a result of the proposed development.
-The provision of on-site local facilities in the urban extension sites is required by the relevant site allocation policies.
+Policy HC5 continues to safeguard this site for healthcare uses.

-110 Insofar as this use class reasonably relates to this type of facility.
+104 Insofar as this use class reasonably relates to this type of facility.
 Facilities including (but not necessarily limited to) art galleries, museums, libraries, halls and church halls are not considered to be health, social or community facilities, in this context, and so are not covered by Policy HC4 and Policy HC5.